pactflow/docs.pactflow.io/website/docs/docs/scim/okta.md

 ## Mapping Okta groups to PactFlow teams

 Okta groups can be setup to sync to PactFlow as Teams.
-Than any user added to the Okta group should automatically be added to the corresponding team in PactFlow (if the user has been correctly synced).
+Then any user added to the Okta group should automatically be added to the corresponding team in PactFlow (if the user has been correctly synced).

 1. Create the group in Okta.